hharcolezi/ldp-fairness-impact/README.md

 This repository is organized/ordered in several Jupyter Notebook files as:
 - `0_Preprocess_Datasets.ipynb:` Notebook for pre-processing (cleaning, encoding) three original datasets (i.e., Adult, ACSCoverage, LSAC).
 The pre-processed datasets are saved in the `datasets` folder.
 - `1_BO_NonDP.ipynb:` Notebook for conducting the Bayesian Optimization (BO) to find the local optimal LGBM hyperparameters using original data (i.e., no LDP).
 Results are saved in CSV format in the `results` folder.
 - `2_Exp_XXX:` Notebooks for carrying out all experiments (repeated over `nb_seed=20` iterations) of the paper assuming the mechanism `XXX` (e.g., NonDP as the baseline, GRR, OUE, etc).
-Results are saved in CSV format in the corresponding `results` folder.
+Results are saved in CSV and numpy formats in the corresponding `results` folder.
+The notebook `2_Exp_All_LDP` is generic and runs all LDP protocols.
-- `3_Final_Results.ipynb:` Notebook with codes to plot the final results illustrated in the paper.
+- `3_Final_Results.ipynb:` Notebook with codes to plot the final results illustrated in the main paper.
+- `4_Appendix_Experiments.ipynb`: Notebook for carrying out the additional set of experiments (repeated over `nb_seed=20` iterations) with all LDP protocols.
+Results are also saved in CSV format in the `results` folder.
+- `4_Appendix_Results.ipynb`: Notebook with codes to plot the final results illustrated in the appendix of the full paper (in arXiv).

+Some functions used in the Jupyter Notebooks are imported from `functions.py`.

 ## To Do
 We are slowly cleaning/generalizing the codes + documentation.